Global warming is expected to have far-reaching, long-lasting and, in many cases, devastating consequences for planet Earth.

 Extreme weather events

-Extreme weather is an effect of global warming.
-While experiencing some of the hottest summers on record, much of the United States also has been experiencing colder than normal winters.
+Extreme weather is another effect of global warming.
+While experiencing some of the hottest summers on record, much of the United States has also been experiencing colder-than-normal winters.

-Changes in climate can cause the jet stream to migrate south, bringing with it cold, Arctic air.
-This is why some states can have a sudden cold snap or colder than normal winter, even during the long-term trend of global warming, Werne explained.
+Changes in climate can cause the polar jet stream — the boundary between the cold North Pole air and the warm equatorial air — to migrate south, bringing with it cold, Arctic air.
+This is why some states can have a sudden cold snap or colder-than-normal winter, even during the long-term trend of global warming, Werne explained.

 Global warming may also lead to extreme weather other than cold or heat extremes.
 For example, hurricane formations will change.
 Though this is still a subject of active scientific research, current computer models of the atmosphere indicate that hurricanes are more likely to become less frequent on a global basis, though the hurricanes that do form may be more intense.